a-merson/Topshelf.Abp.Integrations/README.md

 # Topshelf.Abp.Integrations
-Topshelf.Abp.Integrations is a number of packages that integrate Topshelf prpject with Asp.Net Boilerplate project.
+Topshelf.Abp.Integrations is a number of packages that integrate Topshelf project with Asp.Net Boilerplate project.